 In a publication of the Ontario Historical Society, a chapter entitled The Settlers of March Township, by Mrs. M. H. Ahearn, the following states: "The first settler to locate was Captain John Benning Monk, of H.M.
 97th Regiment, who arrived in June, 1819, having been paddled and portaged in boats from Montreal, where he had the misfortune to lose his baby daughter.
 Leaving his wife in Hull, Captain Monk proceeded by river to March, where, with his soldier servants, he constructed a rude shanty, to which he brought Mrs. Monk, and which was aptly named 'Mosquito Cove' by the much tormented occupants, and the name remains to indicate the locality, though the building has long since disappeared.
 The little house was not altogether weatherproof, as we may imagine, and it is told of Mrs. Monk that, during heavy rainstorms, she made an ingenious use of a large tin tea-tray as a shelter from the dripping roof for the baby in its cradle, and listened complacently to the tinkle of the rain-drops, feeling sure that baby at least was cool and dry."

-Anne Cole Monk died on November 8, 1873 at Woburn Rd., St. Paul, Bedford, in the County of Bedford, England.
+Ann Cole Monk died on November 8, 1873 at Woburn Rd., St. Paul, Bedford, County of Bedfordshire, England.
 She was aged 53 years and the wife of Arthur Lloyd Monk, Late Major 22nd Regiment.
-Her death was certified to be caused by Tabes.
-R. H. Kinsey was in attendance and was the informant of her death.
+Ann was 11 years older than her husband; her cause of death was certified as Tabes by R. H. Kinsey who was in attendance and was the informant of her death.
+She is buried at Foster Hill Road Cemetery in Bedfordshire with a marker which reads, "In Memory of ANNE COLE The Beloved Wife Of MAJOR A. L. MONK Of The 22nd.
+Regt: And Eldest Daughter of Capt.
+G. W. Baker Who Died At Bedford The 8th.
+Day of Nov.r 1873."

 In the Historical Atlas of the County of Carleton, Ontario, issued in 1879, Arthur Monk is shown to own property on Concession 7, lot 24 (100 acres) and Concession 8, Lot 24 (18 acres).